Campus Safety Tips

 Each student who resides on campus is issued an access card and an appropriate key(s) for their specific building and room.
 It is the responsibility of the student to remember their access card and their room key at all times.
 Students should lock their rooms at all time.
 If a student forgets or looses their access card or key then the duty officer may be contacted for entrance upon confirmation of the student with the building and/or room.

 Protecting yourself does not end at the College property line.
 It is important that you are just as aware of your surroundings on campus as you are off.
 Although the crime rate on campus and the surrounding community is low, there is always the potential for something to happen.
-The Department of Security takes pride in providing the safest educational and living environment that it can.
+The Department of Campus Safety takes pride in providing the safest educational and living environment that it can.
 It is important that the students also take this same level of pride and ownership to maintain their own personal safety.

 Plan Ahead for Personal Protection